Integrable almost complex structures in principal bundles and holomorphic curves: -holomorphic vector fields and completeness

 Let now $M$ be geodesically complete.
-Consider the application
+Consider the map

 for an arbitrary but fixed $p \in P$.
-Since the Lie bracket of the two vector fields $X^\#$ and $\JaX$ vanishes (this can be seen by calculation as above for the vanishing of the Nienhuis-Tensor), we know that the two associated flows commute, thus the above application is $\Ja$-holomorphic.
-This implies for an allowed value $t$ that we can variate in the $s$-direction on the whole real line.
-Thus the maximal domain of definition is always of the form $I \times \R$ with $I$ open and connexe in $\R$.
+Since the Lie bracket of the two vector fields $X^\#$ and $\JaX$ vanishes (this follows from the computation of the second term of Nijenhuis tensor in the proof of Theorem \ref{main_prop} above), we know that the two associated flows commute, and thus the above map is $\Ja$-holomorphic.
+This implies for an allowed value $t$ that we can vary in the $s$-direction on the whole real line.
+Thus the maximal domain of definition is always of the form $I \times \R$ with $I$ open and connected in $\R$, containing $0$.
 We actually want to show that $I = \R$.
-We denote $\phi(t):= \phitJaX(p)$ and know that $c(t):= \pi \circ \phi(t)$ is a geodesic on $M$, defined for $t \in I$.
+We denote $\phi(t):= \phitJaX(p)$ and know that $t \mapsto c(t):= (\pi \circ \phi)(t)$ is a geodesic on $M$, defined for $t \in I$.
 Suppose $t_0 := \sup (I) < \infty$.
 By the geodesic completeness of $M$ we get a geodesic

 with $\bar{c}|_I = c$.
 Let $\beta$ be a horizontal lifting of $\bar{c}$ such that $\beta(0) = \phi(0)$ (the lifting $\beta(t)$ exists for all $t$ in the domain of definition of $\bar{c}$, see \cite{KN1} p.
 69.).
 We then have by construction $\beta|_I = \phi$, and in particular